vivek09pathak/Behavioural_cloning/writeup_template.md

 I used Udacity recorded data provided as my Training data.
 Here is an example image of center lane driving:

-To augment the data sat, I also flipped images and angles thinking that this would increase my data to 3 times.For example, here is an image that has then been flipped:
+To augment the data sat, I also flipped images and angles thinking that this would increase my data to 3 times.I used function cv2.flip to flip it horizontally.

-![alt text][image6]